 Consider Assigning a Durable Power of Attorney

 A Durable Power of Attorney can be hugely important when trying to move assets for a spouse seeking Medicaid benefits.
 However, in order for you to realize this benefit, your DPOA must specifically allow for such transfers.
-Many do-it-yourself Durable Power of Attorneys or fill-in-the-blank durable power of attorney forms don't include this provision, but an experienced estate planning lawyer can make sure that your DPOA meets all of your reasonably-anticipated needs.
+Much do-it-yourself Durable Power of Attorneys or fill-in-the-blank durable power of attorney forms don't include this provision, but an experienced estate planning lawyer can make sure that your DPOA meets all of your reasonably-anticipated needs.

 To make a durable power of attorney part of your comprehensive estate plan, please contact us at 978-657-7437 to schedule a Strategic Planning Session.